 You can trust VideoGamer.
 Our team of gaming experts spend hours testing and reviewing the latest games, to ensure you're reading the most comprehensive guide possible.
 Rest assured, all imagery and advice is unique and original.
 Check out how we test and review games here

-Once Human is here, and if you’re new to the type of game, we have you covered.
-Once Human’s tutorial will teach you the basics of building a base, understanding the map and activities, and then progressing through the game.
-If you want a bit more context or information about some of the few first features and events you’ll encounter, our Once Human beginner’s guide is here to help you.
+Once Human’s tutorial will teach you the basics of building a base, understanding the map, quest structure, and then progressing through the game.
+If you want a bit more context and information about some of the features and events you’ll encounter, our Once Human beginner’s guide is here to help you.
 We’ll give you plenty of Once Human tips to accelerate your learning.

 - 64KG or less – 80KG base load, 15% attack speed buff, 10% less damage from melee attacks, and +25 maximum stamina.